City Guides Provence-Alpes-Côte d'Azur

 2. Enjoy Menton’s Gardens

 If you’re wondering what to do in Menton, then you may not think about the local gardens.
 But with its balmy microclimate, Menton has some stunning gardens worth exploring.
-This includes the botanical garden Val Rahmeh (Avenue Saint-Jacques, Menton), a must-see in Menton for more than 100 years and created by the once Governor of Malta.
+This includes the botanical garden Val Rahmeh (Avenue Saint-Jacques, Menton), a must-see in Menton for over 100 years and created by the former Governor of Malta.

 You should also try to see the rare plants of Jardin Serre de la Madone (74 Rte du Val de Gorbio, pictured above), the antique-inspired house and garden at Jardin des Colombières (312 Rte de Super Garavan, Menton), and the romance of Jardin Fontana Rosa (6 Avenue Blasco Ibanez, Menton) with its Spanish accents.